3D Printing Special Interest Group Research Grant

 About the grant

-The RSNA 3D Printing Special Interest Group Research Grant offers one $1,500 award per year.
-Award winners will be formally announced at the annual 3D SIG business meeting during RSNA 2021.
+The RSNA 3D Printing Special Interest Group Research Grant offers one $2,500 award per year.
+The grant application is now closed.
+Award winners will be formally announced at the annual 3D SIG business meeting during RSNA 2022.

 Areas of interest